Anti-Narcotics Force: International Initiatives

-To make joint efforts for the control of drug trafficking, the agency in collaboration with the Government of Pakistan has signed MoUs with 32 countries and Letters of Intent with 2 x countries.
-Moreover, 15 x new MoUs and revisions for 5 x existing MoUs are also under process.
-Additionally, specific treaties have been signed with 29 x countries for the extradition of convicts on certain offenses including drug trafficking.
+To make joint efforts for the control of drug trafficking, the agency in collaboration with the Government of Pakistan has signed MoUs with 32 countries and Letters of Intent with 2 × countries.
+Moreover, 15 × new MoUs and revisions for 5 × existing MoUs are also under process.
+Additionally, specific treaties have been signed with 29 × countries for the extradition of convicts on certain offenses including drug trafficking.
 Details of these agreements are as under: